acrosswp/anonymous-activity-for-buddyboss/README.txt

 3. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Changelog ==

 = 0.0.8 =
+* Fix Github Issue 3
+* Fix button not showing with the latest version of BuddyBoss Platform

+= 0.0.8 =
 * Fix Github Issue 1